vazw/pytube_script/README.md

 # pytube_script

-script to download youtube playlist with Videos or Audios format
+Python script to download Youtube playlist with Videos or Audios format

 ## Required Dependency

-Make sure to installed `python3` and `ffmpeg`
+This Script Required `python3` and If your Downloading Videos Make sure to installed `ffmpeg` to merges audio and video together

 ## Run